MicrosoftDX/DeviceSilhouette/Documentation/developerguide.md

 1. Azure IoTHub
 2. Azure Storage Account (We will use Blob only)

-### 3. Create Configuration Files
+### 3. Create Configuration File

 All configurations in this repro are driven by environment variables.
+Detailed explanation about this approach can be found in the [Configuration](Configuration.md) section.
 The easiest way to set the environment variables is by creating a Power Shell script.

 ```posh